In his book How to Keep a Spiritual Journal, Ron Klug said:

 These are just a few prompts to get you started.

 Are you already a journaler?
-If so, what are some of your journal prompts?
+If so, what does your journal look like and what are some of your journal prompts?

 Want to read more about keeping a spiritual journal?
 Get a copy of Ten Benefits of Keeping a Spiritual Journal.